Counting Down the Best New Foodie Road Trips! (No. 5)

 No. 5: THE GREEN MONKEY (Portsmouth, NH)

 Portland, Me., gets plenty of glory for how well it plays the charming-waterfront-town-with-cute-little-shops-and-bistros game.
-Meanwhile, Portsmouth, N.H., provides almost as much charm, yet enjoys none of the acclaim.
+Meanwhile, Portsmouth, New Hampshire, provides almost as much charm, yet enjoys none of the acclaim.

 For Chowder, naturally, food = charm, and Portsmouth’s Green Monkey is among the charming-est around.
 Not technically new (it’s a few years old), the Asian-fusion/New American comfort food restaurant has maintained a low profile on a quiet side street near town center.